 The College of Business includes two departments: (1) Business Administration and (2) Accounting, Business Information Systems and Marketing.

 The mission of the College of Business is to create a learning community in which all who want a quality business education can gain the measurable skills and competencies demanded by global employers, required for self-employment or admission to graduate school.
 The college serves the educational needs of an increasingly diverse student population.
 The college offers undergraduate degrees in accounting, business information systems, management, supply chain and logistics management, technology management, and marketing, as well as a concentration area in health care management.
-A graduate degree in Business Administration (MBA) is also offered (.
+A graduate degree in Business Administration (MBA) is also offered (see ASU Graduate Catalog for details).

 The undergraduate and graduate curricula developed by the College of Business meet the highest academic standards in preparing graduates for positions of responsibility in our global, highly competitive economy.
-The instructional approach of the business faculty is to engage students in “learning by doing” - encouraging open discussion, debate and other experiential work, including learning teams preparing case analyses.
+The instructional approach of the business faculty is to engage students in “learning by doing” - encouraging open discussion, debate and other experiential work, including learning teams preparing case analyses and students using technology to enhance their critical thinking skills.

 The college’s core values include integrity and trust, continuous improvement, and professionalism.
 The vision of the college is to become one of the preeminent business colleges in the University System of Georgia and throughout the Southeastern United States.